I’m gonna fill this space with the contents of a tweet thread describing my adventures importing Taskwarrior tasks into Logseq.

 The graph shows a different distinction now, between the very large "coping with daily life" galaxy and the "learning stuff for its own sake" clouds. pic.twitter.com/JnFUDwE8UT

 You want to see the code?
 Ah.
 Well.
 Maybe later.
-This was flailing and puttering code, not showing off code.
+This was flailing-and-puttering code, not showing-off code.

 task add project:Site +blog \